matrix-org/synapse/docs/workers.md

      - names:
        - client

-worker_log_config: /home/matrix/synapse/config/synchrotron_log_config.yaml
+worker_log_config: /home/matrix/synapse/config/worker1_log_config.yaml
 ```

-...is a full configuration for a synchrotron worker instance, which will expose a
+...is a full configuration for a generic worker instance, which will expose a
-plain HTTP `/sync` endpoint on port 8083 separately from the `/sync` endpoint provided
+plain HTTP endpoint on port 8083 separately serving various endpoints, e.g.
-by the main synapse.
+`/sync`, which are listed below.

 Obviously you should configure your reverse-proxy to route the relevant
 endpoints to the worker (`localhost:8083` in the above example).